The December 2020 stimulus and COVID relief bill has two major features that impact student loan borrowers.

 The government stopped issuing FFELP loans in 2010, so anyone who graduated or went to school before that time likely has this kind of student loan.

-Here’s the current breakdown of FFEL student loans by who owns them, according to the Department of Education.
+Here’s the December 2019 breakdown of FFELP student loans by who owns them to show the approximate breakdown of the problem at the time interest and payments were frozen:

-Hence, a minimum of 6 million student loan borrowers with federal loans “owned by a commercial lender” will not receive any help with their student loans at all, despite having used a federal borrowing program.
+A minimum of 6 million student loan borrowers with federal loans “owned by a commercial lender” received no help with their student loans at all, despite having used a federal borrowing program.

 These loans carry a 5% interest rate and usually show up under the loan servicer Heartland ECSI if you have them.